dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 next cursor with the next lowest batch ID (which should be greater, of course, than the `Batch` value we were just iterating on).

-Put another way: suppose we called `GetRowCursor` (possibly with a `Random` instance), and we store all the values from the rows from that cursoring in some list, in order.
+Put another way: suppose we called `GetRowCursor` (with an optional `Random` parameter), and we store all the values from the rows from that cursoring in some list, in order.
 Now, imagine we create `GetRowCursorSet` (with an identically constructed `Random` instance), and store the values from the rows from the cursorings from all of them in a different list, in order,